its0v3r/Color-Flipper/README.md

 -   Change the background color randomly using hardcoded CSS colors or random hex colors;
 -   Check for the background brightness to set the button color to black or white (to be visible);
 -   Copy the color text to the clipboard by clicking on the color text.

+# Project demo
+[Click here](https://its0v3r-js-project-color-flipper.netlify.app/html/index.html) to check a demo of this project!